Melissa Hastings: Season 3

 During "Hot Water", Melissa walks past Spencer's room and notices she's crashing there.
 She admits that she's tired of covering for her about skipping school, further adding the next time their mother calls she's going to rat on her.
 Melissa is then seen on her iPad when Spencer returns home from her date with Wren.
 She questions her sister about her gleeful state and makes a remark about having bought Wren the cologne he put on for their date, before leaving.
 In the same episode, Emily confronts CeCe about her connection to Melissa and Drake proceeds to divulge that she took a photo of Ali, her and Wilden before disclosing that Melissa wanted the N.A.T.
 Club videos.

 In "Will The Circle Be Unbroken?", Melissa and the principal are looking for Spencer at Rosewood High and asks the Liars if they spotted her.
 Later in Radley Sanitarium, Melissa is extremely apologetic because she was responsible for looking after Spencer while their parents were out of the country.
 Melissa admits that it didn't occur to her that Spencer showcased erratic behavior, as she simply assumed her sister was being vile.

 During "A dAngerous gAme", Emily glazes at a suspicious looking Melissa entering Jenna Marshall's house.
 Inside, Melissa and Shana seem to be arguing with Jenna, stating that "they have the tapes".
 Melissa further informs her "those bitches will be at the lodge at nine".
 She proceeds to hand Shana a copy of the invitation to Spencer's lodge "party" that's going to take place in Thornhill.
 The night of the event an unspecified individual sets the house on fire using a copy of the invitation whilst trapping Mona, Hanna, Aria, and Emily inside.
 It is implied that Melissa was behind the incident.
-However, it's divulged in "Escape from New York" that Shana was accountable for this incident due to holding a grudge against the Liars for the role they played on Jenna's loss of eye sight.
+However, it's divulged in "Escape from New York" that Shana was accountable for this incident due to holding a grudge against the Liars for the role they played on Jenna's loss of eyesight.